capnproto/capnproto/doc/_posts/2014-06-17-capnproto-flatbuffers-sbe.md

 **Reflection / generic algorithms**

+_Update: I originally failed to discover that SBE and FlatBuffers do in fact have reflection APIs.
+Sorry!_

 Protobuf provides a "reflection" interface which allows dynamically iterating over all the fields of a message, getting their names and other metadata, and reading and modifying their values in a particular instance.
 Cap'n Proto also supports this, calling it the "Dynamic API".
-SBE and FlatBuffers provide no such API.
+SBE provides the "OTF decoder" API with the usual SBE restriction that you can only iterate over the content in order.
+FlatBuffers also claims to support this though I haven't found the specific API yet.

 Having a reflection/dynamic API opens up a wide range of use cases.
 You can write reflection-based code which converts the message to/from another format such as JSON -- useful not just for interoperability, but for debugging, because it is human-readable.
 Another popular use of reflection is writing bindings for scripting languages.
 For example, Python's Cap'n Proto implementation is simply a wrapper around the C++ dynamic API.
 Note that you can do all these things with types that are not even known at compile time, by parsing the schemas at runtime.